-Ian’s gaze roamed out towards the bay.
-He placed his empty glass on the table next to the bed and strode out onto the balcony, leaning against the railing as he looked out over Fingil Bay.
+Ian’s gaze roamed out towards the water.
+He placed his empty glass on the table next to the bed and strode out onto the balcony, leaning against the railing as he looked over Fingil Bay.
 There were hundreds of ships docked below, from merchants and river vessels prepping for travel up the Whitemist River, to several war galleons from the Royal Navy.
 They moved eerily on the water in the dead of night, lanterns aglow here and there with randomness, bobbing to and fro with the ebb and flow of the water and the wind.

 Pascal was not wrong.
-But the man had also never seen first-hand the brutality of the Sunarians, or faced the undead hordes across the open sands.
+But the Islander had also never seen first-hand the brutality of the Sunarians, or faced the undead hordes across the open sands.
 It had taken every shred of influence left at his disposal, and all of his coin, to ensure that he was neither discovered nor sent back.
 Five years was more than enough time served.
 He was more than happy to live out the rest of his years as a tavern owner, and leave the war to the damned.
 He gripped the edge of the balcony with all of his strength and clenched his teeth as he pushed the memories back into their rightful place.
 Deep down.

 And that’s how he preferred things.
 Nice and quiet.
 No blood, no violence, no death.
 Just good food, good wine, happy patrons, and a clean establishment.
 He gave the harbor one last look, cast a lingering glance at the moon as she slid slowly across the sky.
 It was another day tomorrow, and sleep was beginning to fog his mind.
-He lay down next to his Island partner, and closed his eyes to meet his dreams.
+He lay down next to his partner, and closed his eyes to meet the faces in his dreams.

 “…and that’s when I let him have a kiss from old Betsy here.”
 The man slurred heavily as he patted the sheathed blade that apparently held the name Betsy.
-Ian managed not to roll his eyes and let the fake grin spread across his face as he nodded in what he hoped was the appearance of rapt attention.
+Ian managed not to roll his eyes and let a fake grin spread across his face as he nodded in what he hoped was the appearance of rapt attention.
 There was always one drunkard every day who pushed the limits of his patience.
 Usually they didn’t make it in until later in the evening, but this one was getting an early start.
 He raised his own mug in a mock toast with the customer, pretending to take a swallow; it was empty and only for appearances, to keep the patrons spending.

 Business was good.
-Good enough that he had almost recovered the amount of coin he had initially spent setting everything up those three long years ago.
+Good enough that he had almost recovered the amount of coin he had initially spent setting everything up those three years past.
 He had a steady stream of regulars with whom he was on a first-name basis, and he paid his dues to both the Watch and the Blackbirds to keep the place under watchful eye and protected on both sides of the law.
 Whoever said you had to pick a side obviously never understood how to negotiate.
 With enough coin in your hands, anything was possible without needing to choose one over the other.

 The drunkard slid a few coins across the table; more than enough to cover his tab.
 Ian ducked his head slightly as a way of saying thanks as the man staggered off towards the front door.
 He quickly cleaned the bar from where the man was sitting, then turned to douse the rag in the bucket behind the bar.
 He wrung it out and hung it in its place before turning back towards the main room to take stock of his establishment.
-And felt his blood run cold as an Adept stepped through the front door.
+And felt his blood run cold as an Adena stepped through the front door.